gShahr/Lowell-Showcase/README.md

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)

-  - CodeForces & LeetCode: solved various problems
+  - CodeForces & LeetCode: solved various problems there